 The system uses an electronic throttle control (ETC) that provides command signals to the ECM (Engine Control Module).
 With this system, there is no need for a traditional throttle cable.

 The iTC allows the following operating modes:

 - Touring mode

 - Sport mode

-- ECO mode

-- Cruise mode

-- Slow speed mode

-- Ski mode.
+- O.T.A.S.TM.

-The O.T.A.S.TM (Off Throttle Assisted Steering) is also controlled by the iTC.